tenzir/tenzir/web/docs/tql2/operators/buffer.md

 The number of events or bytes that may be kept at most in the buffer.

 Note that every operator already buffers up to `254Ki` events before it starts applying back pressure.
-Smaller buffers may pessimize performance.
+Smaller buffers may decrease performance.

 ### `policy = str (optional)`